How To Get A Job On A Cruise Ship

 The Community

 There are few jobs on this planet where you get to work AND live with over 50 nationalities at the same time!
-As a crew member you exist in a microcosm of the entire world.
+As a crew member, you exist in a microcosm of the entire world.
 Most new crew reflect on their experiences of being welcomed onboard with great fondness.

 “The best part about living in a cruise ship community is having an amazing support team in the people you work with!
 We all work towards a common goal, so it’s always fun at work, but it’s also a blast when you get to go out in port with your friends as well,” says Michelle Hughes, Media Manager at Carnival.

 In the end, ALL veteran crewmembers remember what it was like to be the ‘new guy.’
-As such, all ‘newbies’ are welcomed onboard with open arms no matter what race, creed or sexual orientation.
+As such, all ‘newbies’ are welcomed on board with open arms no matter what race, creed, or sexual orientation.
 After all – you’re all in the same boat!

 The Camaraderie

-After a few contracts you will realize that you have friends with home bases that span the globe!
-During your leaves (vacation time) from the ship, you will be hard pressed not to find a corner of the world where you have a ship friend to stay with.
+After a few contracts, you will realize that you have friends with home bases that span the globe!
+During your leaves (vacation time) from the ship, you will be hard-pressed not to find a corner of the world where you have a ship friend to stay with.
 Working at sea isn’t just a job – it’s a way of life.

 Caylon Wade, Cruise Activities Staff with Royal Caribbean International, says “I have friends ALL over the world now!
 If I want to go anywhere I can just pick up the phone! – Follow his adventures at sea on Instagram @caylonwade.

-Cruise Ship Jobs: Work Hours At Sea
+Work Hours At Sea

 Some cruises I worked with the 3-7 year olds, other weeks the 8-12’s and finally sometimes the 13-17 year olds.
-There were also times where I was assigned to supervise the pool areas or help out the Cruise Staff with hosting activities for the adult passengers onboard.
+There were also times when I was assigned to supervise the pool areas or help out the Cruise Staff with hosting activities for the adult passengers onboard.

 Thus, I worked around port days and ensured that I got to see each and every place the ship stopped.
-One of the most important things that I learned during my decade at sea was that working on a cruise ship requires one to always expect the unexpected and to be flexible to all tasks requested of you.
+One of the most important things I learned during my decade at sea was that working on a cruise ship requires one to always expect the unexpected and to be flexible to all tasks requested of you.
 All your hard work onboard is made worthwhile each and every cruise when you take the time to experience and enjoy where your ship has brought you that day.

 “Your time off is truly like a mini holiday!” – Gemma Mckeown, Youth Staff, Carnival